 Diesel spills are another issue that adversely affect bikers compared with other road users.
 Diesel spills make the road surface extremely slippery and can result in motorbike accident injuries, but as most diesel spills are caused by other unknown road users, it can be more difficult to secure compensation.
 A specialist motorcycle accident Solicitor will understand this process and know how to approach making a claim where a diesel spill was involved and in addition, be clear about how to obtain expert evidence to support the compensation claim.

 In addition to your personal injury claim, you can also claim back the cost of a new helmet, leathers and the repairs to your motorbike.
 The equipment necessary to ride a bike safely is expensive and once this has been involved in an accident, it becomes unsafe to use again so it is important to get details of the cost of replacement equipment and to ensure that the repairs carried out on your motorcycle are completed by an experienced motorcycle repairer.

 At Co-op Legal Services, we know how important it is to use a Personal Injury Solicitor that specialises in motorcycle accident claims and we have experienced Solicitors who can help you.

 As a result of the ethical approach we have as a business, we believe that everyone should have access to expert legal advice and support if they have suffered from a motorbike accident that was no their fault.

 We also believe that everyone who is injured should receive fair compensation for their injuries and compensation for the effect the accident has had on their lifestyle – in other words, be in the position they were before the accident whenever possible.

 Finally, we believe that you should get the treatment and rehabilitation you need to recover as soon as possible.

-For free legal advice and to find out if your motorbike accident claim can be dealt with on a No Win No Fee basis, call our Personal Injury Solicitors on 0330 606 9587 or contact us online and we will call you.
+For free legal advice on a motorbike accident injury claim call our Personal Injury Solicitors on 0330 606 9587 or contact us online and we will call you.